yduartep/angular-full-sample/README.md

    ```
 ### i.
 Language initialization
 When the app.component is instantiated set the following translation settings:
-- Set the language to be used as a fallback when a translation isn't found in the current language based on the property 'defaultLanguage' defined in the current environment: `translate.setDefaultLang(defaultLanguage);`.
+- Set the language to be used as a fallback when a translation isn't found in the current language based on the property '**defaultLanguage**' defined in the current environment: `translate.setDefaultLang(defaultLanguage);`.
 - Set the language to use, if the lang isn't available.
 First take the language defined in the localStorage and if no value was defined will use the default language defined before: `translate.use(localStorage['language'] || defaultLanguage);`

 ### ii.
 Word translations